Is Online Therapy or Virtual Counseling Right for You?

-Can I expect the same level of care from an online counselor?
+Can I expect the same level of care from an online counselor in private practice?

 We don’t just have one generalist who takes care of the virtual side of things.
 Instead, all our therapists are licensed by the American Counseling Association with their areas of specialization.
 So you can look forward to working with someone who is uniquely qualified to address your specific situation.

 Is online mental health therapy effective?

 In fact, in our professional experience, we routinely find that clients are more inclined to open up and share their stories with their mental health counselors when they feel at ease.
 That’s one of the reasons why online counseling can be so powerful.

 Why virtual therapy rather than traditional counseling?

 Online counseling sessions are incredibly convenient.
 A couple of benefits of online counseling include eliminating the hassle of taking off from work, finding a sitter for the kids, navigating traffic, fighting bad weather, spending money on gas, or simply finding the motivation to go.

 What are the additional benefits of online counseling?

 What can online therapists help with?

 Just as in our physical office, we will strive to match you with someone who is specifically qualified to target your needs.
 Our specialists are trained in a variety of evidence-based interventions.